 There are a lot of different options out there when it comes to choosing the right shoe for your needs in the gym.

-Choose with your fitness goals in mind:
+Choose a pair of shoes with your fitness goals in mind:

 - Want to strictly work on the big three?
 (Squat, Deadlift, Bench) Get a rigid sole shoe with a raised heel around half an inch.
 (The Adidas Powerlift 3 are a good example)